Heat Exchanger (TL)

 The Heat Exchanger (TL) block models the cooling and heating of fluids through conduction over a thin wall.
 The properties of a single-phase thermal liquid are defined on the Thermal Liquid tab.
 The second fluid is a controlled fluid, which is specified only by the user-defined parameters on the Controlled Fluid tab.
 It does not receive any properties from the domain fluid network.
 The heat exchange between the fluids is based on the thermal liquid sensible heat.

-The E-NTU model, based on the Effectiveness-NTU method, is the block default variant.
-Steady-state heat transfer is determined based on a coefficient relating ideal to real losses in the system:
+The block heat transfer model derives from the Effectiveness-NTU method.
+The steady-state heat transfer is determined based on a coefficient relating ideal to real losses in the system:

 where